Propbase-Application/evm_props/docs/security_protocol.md

 ## Security Measures

-### Role Based controls
+### Address Based controls

-For distributing the control of evm props we have 3 roles that control overall flow of the props contract namely

-**ADMIN_ROLE**

-- Admin role is the role which get assigned on the initial deployment itself where the deployer who is initially single sign wallet will be ADMIN_ROLE user.
-Admin role user need to set MINTER_ROLE and LIMITER_ROLE as MULTISIGN safe_wallet.
-Admin role user can change the admin only to a multisign wallet after the initial deployment.
-Admin role user can call REVOKE_ADMIN to renounce admin role.

-**MINTER_ROLE**
+**MINTER_ADDRESS**

-- MINTER_ROLE user is set by ADMIN_ROLE user and it can be only a MULTISIGN wallet and this user can only mint $PROPS to a multisign treasury wallet with the constraints.
+- MINTER_ADDRESS user is set by DEPLOYER by hardcoding and it will set MULTISIGN wallet and this user can only mint $PROPS to a multisign treasury wallet hardcoded in code.

-**LIMITER_ROLE**
+**LIMITER_ADDRESS**

-- LIMITER_ROLE is set by admin initially and it can be only a MULTISIGN wallet.
+- LIMITER_ADDRESS is set by DEPLOYER by hardcoding and it will set MULTISIGN wallet.
 This wallet is responsible to set tranche_limit per minting props per transaction.

 ### Constraints